MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 The first sign-in must go through an app that's configured with the SSO extension so that Azure AD registration and compliance can be completed.
 After that, SSO signs the user into any app that’s part of the SSO extension policy, and the user can manually sign into any app that isn’t configured to use the extension.

 To set up JIT Registration, create a device configuration policy and configure the settings under the **Single sign-on app extension** category.
 Complete these steps before you create an enrollment profile.
-For more information, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) in the next section.
+For steps, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) (in next section).

 ## Set up Just in Time Registration
-Complete these steps to configure Just in Time (JIT) Registration for Setup Assistant with modern authentication.
+Complete these steps to configure Just in Time (JIT) Registration in Intune for Setup Assistant with modern authentication.

 >[!Important]
 >Before you begin, revisit all Conditional Access policies targeted at devices enrolling with JIT Registration, and exclude Microsoft Intune from each policy.